Chinese Thanksgiving and Native American History Month Books

 Related: Simplified and Traditional Chinese: Which is Better?

-Throughout the month of November, including Thanksgiving, reading these books in Chinese and English is a wonderful way to honor the indigenous peoples.
+Throughout November, including Thanksgiving, reading these books in Chinese and English is a wonderful way to honor the indigenous peoples.

 We Are Water Protectors 水源守護者